 What if I leave something at the pool?

-There is no lost and found this year.
 Please make sure to take everything with you when you leave.
-Belongings left behind will be thrown away.
+Lost & Found will be available in case you leave something behind.

 What if I (or a family member) test positive for COVID-19?

 First, we hope that you or your family member has a mild case and recovers quickly.
 You should receive instructions about how to report from your healthcare provider.